 While Greyhounds may live 13 or more years, they are usually 18 months to 5 years old when they are retired from racing because they are either deemed unfit to race after an injury or no longer fast enough to be profitable.
 While some of these dogs are sent to rescue groups, others are simply killed or returned to breeding facilities to serve as breeding stock.

-While this is enough for most states to turn their back on the ugly practice, unfortunately Greyhound racing tracks still operate in five states: Alabama, Arkansas, Iowa, Texas and West Virginia.
+While this is enough for most states to turn their back on the ugly practice, unfortunately Greyhound racing tracks still operate in six states: Alabama, Arkansas, Florida, Iowa, Texas and West Virginia.
 While more than half of all active American tracks are in Florida, on November 6, 2018, the state's voters passed Amendment 13 to end Greyhound racing in the state.
 The measure, which passed with an overwhelming 69% of the vote, will phase out racing by the end of 2020, making it the 41st state to ban the cruel practice.
+In fall 2019, Arkansas’s one active track agreed to stop operating by the end of 2022.

 Greyhound racing attendance is dwindling nationwide as states pass laws ending or phasing out the sport and the public chooses not to participate in this cruel enterprise.
 Part of the decline of Greyhound racing can be attributed to the dramatic loss in profits—gaming facilities are losing money on these races, and state governments often wind up having to spend more to regulate the sport than they get back in revenue.
 Over the past decade, gambling on dog racing and Greyhound breeding has declined by 66% and 57%, respectively.